garygreen/lightrouter/README.md

 Lightrouter
 ===========

-Ultra lightweight javascript router (less than 300 bytes gzipped), for those that need the most basic simple javascripting routing.
+Ultra lightweight javascript router (less than 300 bytes gzipped), for those that need the most basic simple javascript routing.

 ## Usage